 There are also plenty of other places to find free or low-cost online training on related topics (Coursera, Treehouse, Code Academy, etc.) These online courses also offer opportunities to connect with others in the startup world.

-What to Expect at The Startup Job Interview
+What to Expect at the Startup Job Interview

-Now that you know about where to find the jobs, it’s time to get educated about the interview process and how startup interviews tend to differ from typical big-company job interviews.
+Now that you know where to find the jobs, it’s time to get educated about the interview process and how startup interviews tend to differ from typical big-company job interviews.